Kelmscott, Western Australia: Colonial period

+Modern history

+In 1972, Greek migrant Peter Kailis established the first Red Rooster restaurant along with nine partners.
+Kailis then managed to buy out the other nine to become the sole owner.

-Kelmscott celebrated its 175th anniversary on 9 October 2005.
+On 9 October 2005, Kelmscott celebrated its 175th anniversary.
 The highlight of the celebrations was the running of the Hotham Valley Railway steam locomotive Pm706 from Perth railway station to Kelmscott station, with stops at Cannington, Gosnells, then Armadale station.
 This was the first running of steam "under the wires" on the Transperth network for some time.
 The event was specially arranged by the Public Transport Authority, whose Minister is also the member of parliament for the local electorate.

-Kelmscott is home of the first Red Rooster restaurant, as well as Australia's busiest drive-through KFC service.